Fundamental limitations to key distillation from Gaussian states with Gaussian operations: Continuous variable basics

-\begin{Def} For $A$ a CV quantum system and $U$ a random variable, a \textbf{Gaussian measurement protocol on $\boldsymbol{A}$ conditioned on $\boldsymbol{U}$} is a procedure of the following form: \begin{itemize} \item We append to $A$ a single-mode ancilla in the vacuum state; conditioned on $U$, we apply a Gaussian unitary to the entire system $AR_1$ and perform a Gaussian measurement with seed $\Gamma_{1}^U$ on the last $m_1$ modes of the resulting state (possibly, $m_1=0$), obtaining a random variable $X_1\in \R^{2m_1}$.
+A \emph{Gaussian measurement protocol} on a CV system $A$ conditioned on a random variable $U$ is a procedure of the following form: (i)~We append to $A$ a single-mode ancilla $R_1$ in the vacuum state; conditioned on $U$, we apply a Gaussian unitary to $AR_1$ and perform a Gaussian measurement with seed $\Gamma_{1}^U$ on the last $m_1$ modes of the resulting state (possibly, $m_1=0$), obtaining a random variable $X_1\in \R^{2m_1}$.
 Note that both the Gaussian unitary and $\Gamma_1^U$ may depend on $U$.
-The modes remaining after the measurement form a system that we denote with $A_1$. \item We then use $X_1$ together with $U$ to decide on a Gaussian unitary to apply to $A_1 R_2$, with $R_2$ being a single-mode system initially in the vacuum state, and on a Gaussian measurement with seed $\Gamma_2^{X_1U}$ to carry out on the last $m_2$-modes of the resulting state (possibly, $m_2=0$). \item We continue in this way, until after $r$ rounds the protocol terminates.
-The output products are a random variable $X = (X_1,\ldots, X_r)\in \R^{2\sum_{i=1}^r m_i}$ (hereafter referred to as the \textbf{measurement outcome}) and a quantum system $A_r$. \end{itemize} \end{Def}

-\begin{rem} Allowing general Gaussian states for the ancillae and general non-deterministic Gaussian operations instead of Gaussian unitaries in Definition~\ref{G_meas_protocol_def} does not lead to a wider set of protocols.
-In fact, remember that any Gaussian state can be prepared by applying a Gaussian unitary to the vacuum and discarding some modes, and that non-deterministic Gaussian operations can always be realised by appending ancillae in the vacuum state, acting with Gaussian unitaries, and performing Gaussian measurements on some of the modes~\cite[Sections~5.3--5.5]{BUCCO}. \end{rem}
+The modes remaining after the measurement form a system that we denote with $A_1$. (ii)~We append to $A_1$ a single-mode ancilla $R_2$ in the vacuum state, and use $X_1$ together with $U$ to decide on a Gaussian unitary to apply to $A_1 R_2$ and on a Gaussian measurement with seed $\Gamma_2^{X_1U}$ to carry out on the last $m_2$-modes of the resulting state (possibly, $m_2=0$). (iii)~We continue in this way, until after $r$ rounds the protocol terminates.
+The output products are a random variable $X = (X_1,\ldots, X_r)\in \R^{2\sum_{i=1}^r m_i}$ (the \emph{measurement outcome}) and a quantum system $A_r$.\footnote{Note that allowing general Gaussian states for the ancillae and general non-deterministic Gaussian operations instead of Gaussian unitaries does not lead to a wider set of protocols.
+In fact, recall that any Gaussian state can be prepared by applying a Gaussian unitary to the vacuum and discarding some modes, and that non-deterministic Gaussian operations can always be realised by appending ancillae in the vacuum state, acting with Gaussian unitaries, and performing Gaussian measurements on some of the modes~\cite[Sections~5.3--5.5]{BUCCO}.}

-We now formalise the notion of protocol that is implementable with Gaussian local operations and two-way public communication.